Inertia Analysis and Inertia Trading Signals

 Developed by Donald Dorsey & was originally used to trade Stocks & Commodities market, before traders took it & started trading the market using this technical indicator.

-Gold Analysis and How to Generate Signals
+Gold Analysis and How to Generate Trading Signals

 Bullish Buy Signal